Farah, Afghanistan: Medieval and early modern

 The region came under Muslim rule in 651 during the Muslim conquest of Persia.
-The region was historically part of Khurasan and was controlled by the Tahirids followed by the Saffarids, Samanids, Ghaznavids, Ghurids, Khwarazmshahs, Ilkhanates, Kartids, Timurids, Khanate of Bukhara, and Safavids until the early-18th century when it became part of the Afghan Hotaki dynasty followed by the Durrani Empire.
+The region was historically controlled by the Tahirids followed by the Saffarids, Samanids, Ghaznavids, Ghurids, Khwarazmshahs, Ilkhanids, Kartids, Timurids, Khanate of Bukhara, and Safavids until the early-18th century when it became part of the Afghan Hotaki dynasty followed by the Durrani Empire.

 Islam was introduced in the region during the 7th century and later the Saffarid dynasty took control of Farah.
 During the 10th century, Mahmud of Ghazni took possession of the city, followed by the Ghurids in the 12th century.
 Genghis Khan and his army passed through in the 13th century, and the city fell to the native Kartids who lost it to the Timurids.
 It was controlled by the Safavids until 1709, when they were defeated by the Hotaki Afghan forces of Mirwais Hotak.
 It became part of the Durrani Empire in the mid 18th century.
-Farah was seized by Sultan Jan, then ruler of Herat, but re-captured by Dost Mohammad Khan on July 8, 1862.
+Farah was seized by Sultan Jan, then ruler of Herat, but re-captured by Dost Mohammad Khan on 8 July 1862.